Working Through a Partnership or LLP

 • A partnership can be formed with very minimal paperwork, potentially just registration with HMRC.

-• A partnership will normally want a separate business bank account.
+• A partnership will normally require a separate business bank account.

 • Apart from a married/civil partnership couple teaching together, in most instances a partnership agreement is a sensible precaution to have, as this sets out how the business is run.